POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

   compressed and will be kept in place, hence getting a file extension `.gz` added)
-- changing the owning group and permissions (this will only be done if a new group was specified in the .ini file in the setup)
+- changing the owning group and permissions (this will only be done if a new group was specified in the :samp:`ini` file in the setup)

 Once the grid of runs is completed, we recommend you use our provided PSyGrid functionality to examine and collate the individual binary runs